 Set the cuff pressure carefully to avoid damages of the trachea as well as airway leak or aspiration which can increase the risk of ventilator associated pneumonia.
+It is recommend to keep cuff pressure below 30 cmH2O for adult/pediatric ET tubes.
 Use the inflating tube of the tracheal tube or tracheostomy tube to verify that the cuff pressure controller is generating pressure and reacts immediately on squeezing the pilot balloon.